 Are you nervous about making portraits or photographing people?
 We know all about nervousness and uncertainty, both from our own experience as photographers and having taught hundreds of photographers, journalists and communicators.

-Nervousness and insecurity are natural and good.
+Nervousness and insecurity is natural and good.
 It tells you that something is at stake, that it matters and it makes us do our best.
 But the nervousness must not take over either you or your model.

 With our experience in creating personal portraits, we have learned to harness nervousness and rein it in so that we create peace of mind, security and tranquility — both for the photographer and the model.

-Because as you've probably experienced, most people aren't used to being in front of a camera.
+Perché as you've probably experienced, most people aren't used to being in front of a camera.
 It may feel unnatural and awkward and your model may be uncomfortable with how she/he is going to appear in the pictures.

 So we have collected some of our best tips on how to approach your photography with more confidence and at the same time create confidence in your portrait model.